Skip to main content

 Patricia Pinto-Garcia, MD, MPH, is a medical editor at GoodRx.
 She is a licensed, board-certified pediatrician with more than a decade of experience in academic medicine.

-Brandon R. Mancini, MD, MBA, FACRO, serves as medical director at BAMF Health in Grand Rapids, Michigan in the emerging field of theranostics.
-His primary clinical focus is on the treatment of people with metastatic prostate and neuroendocrine cancers.
+Brandon R. Mancini, MD, MBA, FACRO, serves as medical director at BAMF Health in Grand Rapids, MI, in the emerging field of theranostics.
+His clinical focus is treating people with metastatic prostate and neuroendocrine cancers.

 References